 Yes, scholarships are available and can be awarded twice a year.
 Awards are granted

-up to the compete cost of one class ( or 3 credit hours).
+up to the complete cost of one class ( or 3 credit hours).
 Students who receive limited

 education benefits from their employer are especially encouraged to apply.
 A separate